niujiaojiao/ZhengHuLab/content/authors/xiangwei/_index.md

 - Research Assistants (RA)
 ---

-Xiangwei is a research assitant in Hu lab.
+Xiangwei is a research assistant in Hu lab.
 He is interested in integrating genomic data and evolutionary models to infer clonal evolutionary trajectories in cancer.